-- When you find an email you expected a reply to, just open it and reply back to the recipient.
+Regularly visit your SaneNoReplies folder as needed: When you find an email you expected a reply to: just open it and reply back to the recipient.
 It’s ok to express your disappointment with them for not getting back to you.

 Why don’t you include every email I compose / reply to in SaneNoReplies?